MrFriendCS/MrFriendCS.github.io/H-CS-SDD.md

 #### Reading an array of records from a file

-Declare a large enough array of records to hold the data.
+Declare an array of records large enough to hold the data.

 ``` python
 people = [person()] * 4
 ```

-Declare other variables
+Declare all other variables.

 ``` python
 tempArray = [""] * 3